singh1114/pythonprogramming/write_for_us.markdown

 #### 2. Readers

-* We get 10K hits per month to our blog monthly.
+* We get 10K hits to our blog monthly.

 #### 3. Add your own links